User Guide

 To return to the Booster app, the user needs to use the command menu on the microfirmware app to do it, or press the SELECT button for more than 10 seconds and then power off and power on the device and the computer.

-The WiFi view shows the list of available WiFi networks and permits some basic network configuration options:
+The Network view shows the list of available WiFi networks and permits some basic network configuration options:

-• Hostname: The hostname of the device.
+- Hostname: The hostname of the device.
 This is used to identify the device on the network.
-By default is sidecart.
+By default is

-• DHCP Enabled: Enable or disable the DHCP server.
+- DHCP Enabled: Enable or disable the DHCP server.
 This is used to assign IP addresses to the devices connected to the Booster app.
-In Alpha, only DHCP is tested.

 Don’t forget to click the Save button to save the changes!